CIT28/files/w13/designingp2.md

 3. Run the queries to create the schema.
 4. **Important:** Comment out these lines after running them.
 5. Start writing `ALTER` commands below in `p2-q.sql`, commenting out each one after it’s run.

+## BREAK OPTIONAL
+- If you got this far you can take a break and complete the rest of this work by the Thursday night deadline.
+- To "GET" this break you will submit your commit history for the designing folder now.
+- I will do a review and give you feedback.
+- If you complete before Thurs morning, then you can submit again your commit history URL and tell me that you are ready for a second review.

 ### Altering Tables